sestaton/tephra/README.md

 **RECOMMENDED USAGE**

-With [Singularity](https://sylabs.io/docs/), you will want to pull the latest container version and then run the container:

-    singularity pull library://sestaton/default/tephra
-    singularity run --bind $PWD/db:/db tephra_latest.sif

-That assumes you have your data files for analysis (genome, config file, etc.) in a directory called `db` in the current working directory.
-After that, change to the `/db` directory and run your analysis.

----

 With [Docker](https://www.docker.com/), you can create a container to run Tephra with the following command:

     docker run -it --name tephra-con -v $(pwd)/db:/db:Z sestaton/tephra